akoreman/akoreman/README.md

 - Art

 Recently graduated as a computational physicist  (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms from Leiden University.
-Enthousiatic about video game and computer graphics development.
+Further long-held passion for computer graphics (and programming in general).
 Currently looking for work. <!-- Currently looking for a job that combines my love for programming with the mathematical skills my degree taught me.
 Specifically in game dev/computer graphics. -->

 # Portfolio (Click image for link to Github page)